-Children’s Hospital sees uptick in COVID-19 related MISC cases
+Children’s Hospital sees uptick in COVID-19 related MIS-C cases

 As vaccinations continue across the country young people are last on the list.
 Experts believe the recent uptick is connected to holiday travel and gatherings.

-For most of the summer, Childrens had two patients a month with MISC.
-In December, they had 10.
+For most of the summer, Childrens had two patients a month with MIS-C. In December, they had 10.

 January will surpass that.